 Rentiesville is a tiny town located in the state of Oklahoma.
 With a population of 106 people and just one neighborhood, Rentiesville is the 344th largest community in Oklahoma.

-When you are in Rentiesville, you'll notice that it is more blue-collar than most other communities in America.
-76.60% of Rentiesville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Rentiesville is generally considered to be a blue-collar town.
+76.60% of the Rentiesville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rentiesville is a town of construction workers and builders, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Rentiesville who work in sales jobs (4.26%), healthcare (4.26%), and teaching (4.26%).

 Rentiesville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small town, Rentiesville does not have a public transit system used by locals to get to and from work.
+Rentiesville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Rentiesville in 2022 was $27,252, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,008 for a family of four.
 However, Rentiesville contains both very wealthy and poor people as well.